operator-framework/operator-controller/docs/concepts/how-to-grant-api-access.md

 ## 2. Creating Default ClusterRoles for API/CRD Access

-Administrators can define standard roles to control access to the API resources provided by installed operators.
-If the operator does not provide default roles, you can create them yourself.
+Administrators can define standard roles to control access to the API resources provided by installed cluster extensions.
+If the cluster extension does not provide default roles, you can create them yourself.

 ### Default Roles